salesforcecli/plugin-functions/README.md

   This command will run the target function locally (on the same operating system as this CLI), just like the `local` subcommand.

-  Previously, this command ran functions in a container.
-Container mode is still supported via the `container` subcommand.
-Arguments relevant to container mode are still accepted, but are deprecated, ignored, and will be dropped in a future release.

 EXAMPLES
   Build a function and start the invoker